 - Under the Range Hood (Rangehood 675-3D): The canister-based fire suppressor mounts under the range hood by a simple, magnet-based installation.
 One pair of canisters will protect a typical residential, 4-burner stove.
 They work by automatically deploying when a flame from the burners comes indirect, sustained contact with the canister’s fuse.
 No maintenance or inspection needed, and they have a 6-year effective life.

-- Under the Microware (Microhood 677-1/677-2): Designed for kitchens with over-the-stove microwaves or limited space above the cooking surface, due to shelves or cabinets, a pair of canister-based fire suppressor units are mounted to the back wall of the kitchen, directly under the microwave, over the stovetop.
+- Under the Microwave (Microhood 677-1/677-2): Under the Microwave hoods are designed for kitchens with over-the-stove microwaves or limited space above the cooking surface.
+A pair of canister-based fire suppressor units are mounted to the back wall of the kitchen, directly under the microwave, over the stovetop.
 Alternative mounting options are available.
 They work by automatically deploying when a flame from the burners comes in direct, sustained contact with the canister’s fuse.
-No maintenance or inspection is needed, and there is a 6-year effective life.
+These systems require no maintenance or inspection.
+And there is a 6-year effective life.
 Color options include black and white.

 - New, Next Generation Under the Microwave (STFS LowPro 679-1A): The canister-based fire suppressor is more modern in appearance and blends in better in contemporary kitchens.
 The new ramp system delivers all the powder to the fire on the front or rear burner.
 It is designed to be concealed under the microwave or a modern flat-bottom ventilation hood, mounted by magnets.
 Alternative mounting options are available.
 The LowPro works by automatically deploying when a flame from the burners comes in direct, sustained contact with the canister’s fuse.
-No maintenance or inspection is needed, and there is a 6-year effective life.
+The LowPro requires no maintenance or inspection and has a 6-year effective life.

 Have questions about Fire suppression systems for residential properties or other ways to protect your residential property?